ericnana/fastAPI_using_PostgreSQL/README.md

 # Step 2:
 alembic init alembic

-# Step 3: Always do this when you perform any change in the code to see changes in the database
-alembic upgrade head
-alembic revision --autogenerate -m "New Migration"
+# Step 3:
+Always do this when you perform any change in the code to see changes in the database: alembic upgrade head alembic revision --autogenerate -m "New Migration"